sblanck/smagexp/README.md

 	-
 #### Running DESeq2 analysis
 Count files retrieved by the recount galaxy tool can be analyzed with the The [DESeq2 tool available on the galaxy toolshed](https://toolshed.g2.bx.psu.edu/repository?repository_id=1f158f7565dc70f9&changeset_revision=9a616afdbda5)
-For more information of how this tool works, sse the help section on the tool
+For more information of how this tool works, sse the help section on the tool or ref

 #### Running a RNA-seq meta-analysis